gargsaar/singlepage_website_ni/_posts/2018-08-18-the-summary-of-my-autobiography.markdown

 Part 3 will talk about my struggles and glory.
 It will narrate how I shaped my life to make it immortal.
 What I did so that my memories remained.
 It will be an inspiration for those who think they are fortunate to have a life in which they can see, hear and speak.
 It will be for those want to make their life count.

 I'm sure it will be an interesting read.
-When the journey has begun, no destination is too far.
+When the journey has begun, no destination is far.